legitaxes/sc1015-mini_assignment/README.md

 2. Which feature is the most significant in deciding the range of the salary? (categorical)
 3. Explore general summary of whether data science students, what are some qualities that would benefit them if they pay attention to when they are looking for a job.
 4. Salary in datascience compared to average in the world and also in singapore (not priority)
-5. What is the average monthly salary in US dollars for Junior, Mid-level and Senior Developers, who work remotely more than 50% of the time, and are employed full-time in companies with less than 500 employees, and located in the same country as the employee's residence?
+5. What is the predicted monthly salary in US dollars for Junior, Mid-level and Senior Developers, who work remotely more than 50% of the time, and located in the same country as the employee's residence?
 (To solve this problem, we would need to filter the dataset based on the given criteria, calculate the average salary in US dollars for the filtered employees, and then present the result)

 ---
 ### Task Sheet:
-**Data Cleaning/ Transformation/ Creating Features**
-1. Split `company_location` to continent level and group them in categorically [assigned @vvhuiling]
-2. Think about how to deal with the outlier for `salary_in_usd`
-   - Ommit outliers *(not yet decided)*
-3. Create a new feature that categorizes `job_title` into different positions (i.e manager(lead, manager), engineer(developer), consultant (analyst, researcher, data scientist, specialist)) [assigned @vvhuiling]
-4. Look into One hot encoding (transform categorical values into different forms) and maybe implement them to categorical variables

 **EDA Required Based on Our Problem**
 1. Explore the domain and management of `job_title`. for example: NLP, ETL, manager, etc. [assigned @vvhuiling]
 2. Explore whether people working in big company (`company_size`) earns more (or less) [assigned @XaviaThe2nd]
 3. Explore which job title allows you to work at home (`remote_ratio`, explore variables that affects `remote_ratio`) [assigned @XaviaThe2nd]
 4. Whether the `employee_residence` & `company_locations` affects `remote_ratio` [assigned @XaviaThe2nd]